kyw061827/Yewon-KIM/README.md

 # 👩‍🎓 Yewon KIM

 MA student in **Environment, Development & Policy** in the United Kingdom, focusing on climate resilience and renewable energy transitions.
-Completed a master's thesis on **Cyclone-Resilient Offshore Wind Site Selection in Fiji**, and aiming to develop a specialty in **Disaster Risk Analysis** using GIS.
+Completed a master's thesis on **Cyclone-Resilient Offshore Wind Infrastructure Site Selection in Fiji**, and aiming to develop a specialty in **Disaster Risk Analysis** using GIS.

 ---